cytopia/check_git/README.md

  Optional arguments (output):

+   -v                 Be more verbose.

-   -n [<name>]        Create nagios check outout.
-You can optionally
+   -n <name>          Create nagios style check outout.
-                      add a name for the output display.
+                      Removes colors and adds a project name to the first line.

+   -l <logfile>       Log to file instead of stdout.
+                      This is especially useful if you want to integrate this check via nagios.
+                      You can then add a cronjob which periodically logs to file (as your deploy user) and the nagios check simply parses the logfile via 'check_git_log'.
+                      Requires '-n'.

  Optional arguments (checks):